Eloy Jiménez Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to give up 17 home runs (1.1 per game), the 10th-fewest in the league.
+- The Phillies surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- Wheeler gets the start for the Phillies, his fourth of the season.
-He is 0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched.
+- Walker makes the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty tossed six innings against the Miami Marlins, allowing one earned run while surrendering three hits.
+- In his last outing on Friday against the Cincinnati Reds, the righty tossed six innings, allowing one earned run while surrendering four hits.

-- The 32-year-old has an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents have a .250 batting average against him.
+- In three games this season, the 30-year-old has an ERA of 4.20, with 8.4 strikeouts per nine innings.
+Opponents are hitting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.